mwojnars/hypertag/docs/index.md

    of the tree;
 2. **translation** of the AST to a native Document Object Model (DOM) tree;
-   all _native_ hypertags get expanded during this operation, while all external tags get converted to nodes of the DOM and can be manipulated upon later on;
+   all _native_ hypertags get expanded during this operation, while all external tags get converted to nodes of the DOM and can be manipulated later on;
 3. **rendering** of the DOM to a final document (a string) in a target language.

 Typically, client code calls runtime's `render()` to perform all the above